James Marsters: Buffy the Vampire Slayer and Angel

 Marsters attracted the general public's attention for his appearance as villain, and later anti-hero, Spike on season 2 of the television series Buffy the Vampire Slayer.
 For the role, Marsters spoke with a London accent, for which he received informal coaching from British co-star Anthony Head.

 Spike had been intended as a short role by creator Joss Whedon, who originally resisted Spike's popularity.
 "He made it very clear he did not want the show to be taken over by another romantic vampire," Marsters told 411Mania, adding "to Joss, vampires were supposed to be ugly, evil, and quick to be killed ... when I was cast Joss did not imagine me to be popular; Spike was supposed to be dirty and evil, punk rock, and then dead."
 The massive fan response prevented his character from being killed off, allowing Spike a presence throughout the second season.

 There were no plans to bring Spike back as a regular on Buffy, until the character Cordelia Chase was moved to the spin-off show, Angel, and, as Marsters told 411Mania, "they needed someone to tell Buffy she was stupid and about to die, and [so] they decided to bring me back."
-Marsters thought Spike would not last, because being a vampire, Spike was restricted to night-time scenes and could not feasibly interact with human characters as often as Cordelia.
+Marsters thought Spike would not last because, being a vampire, Spike was restricted to night-time scenes and could not feasibly interact with human characters as often as Cordelia.
 Surprisingly, Spike would become a romantic partner for Buffy, and Marsters a main cast member until the very end of the show.

 After the conclusion of Buffy, Marsters carried Spike over to its spinoff, Angel, as a series regular in its fifth and final season.
-Marsters was asked to keep quiet about this, as his return was intended to be a surprise, but the network ruined it by promoting Spike's return as soon as it could, in order to create media buzz and attract advertisers.
+Marsters was asked to keep quiet about this, as his return was intended to be a surprise, but the network promoted Spike's return as soon as it could, in order to create media buzz and attract advertisers.

 In April 2004, following the end of Angel, Marsters had Spike's trademark bleached hair shaved off for charity live on television during an episode of On Air with Ryan Seacrest.